uspdev/uspdev.github.io/pages/laravel-en.md

 ### 0.1 Enable virtualization on your BIOS

 In order to run a virtual machine on your computer, verify how to enable virtualization on your BIOS.
-In newer computer models, this module is likely to be enabled.
+In newer computer models, this module is likely to be already enabled.

 ### 0.2 Install VirtualBox